Ecclesiastes 11: Verse 3

 in the place where the tree falls, there it will lie.

 This verse has been interpreted as having an eschatological dimension "because death will shortly cut us down".
+It is also considered the basis for the tort law principle damnum absque injuria that one bears the financial burden of their losses unless another person is at legal fault for proximately causing those damages.

 The life of joy (11:7–10)

 Qoheleth ends his long monologue with a summary of advice: "life is good and to be enjoyed", especially best when one is young, but against that enjoyment, one must remember that "darkness is to follow, and that deeds will be judged", as "to remember one's creator is also to remember one's judge".

 Verse 9

 Rejoice, O young man, in thy youth; and let thy heart cheer thee in the days of thy youth, and walk in the ways of thine heart, and in the sight of thine eyes: but know thou, that for all these things God will bring thee into judgment.

 This is not to imply that enjoyment is contrary to God's will, because Qoheleth states multiple times that enjoyment is God's gift (2:24-26; 3:10-15; 5:18-20; 9:7-9), so it is more to mean that God will judge people for the failure to accept the gift of enjoyment.